JakobPer/wpcg-py/Readme.md

 If it is activated you see the venv name in front of your shell like `(venv) user@host: `.
 After that install the dependencies.

-`pip install PyQt5 fbs PyInstaller`
+`pip install -r requirements`

-Then to generate the binaries call:

-`python3 -m fbs freeze`
+Generate the binaries with the provided build scripts.

 Binaries will be generated in the directory `target/wpcg`.
 Then you can generate an installer if you want with `python3 -m fbs installer` or just copy the binary folder to a installation directory of your liking.